gbadev-org/awesome-gbadev/README.md

 # Homebrews

-- [Goodboy Advance - game jam version](https://github.com/exelotl/goodboy-advance) - Made in 2018, and has a nice bit of information on how it's made.
+- [Goodboy Advance](https://github.com/exelotl/goodboy-advance) - Made in 2018, and has a nice bit of information on how it's made.
 - [Celeste Classic](https://github.com/JeffRuLz/Celeste-Classic-GBA) - 2019 port of Pico8 version of Celeste.
 - [GBADoom](https://github.com/doomhack/GBADoom) - 2019/2020 GBA port of prBoom version of Doom.

 # Miscellanea

 - [gba_bios](https://github.com/PikalaxALT/gba_bios) - WIP disassembly of the Game Boy Advance BIOS
+- [GBA bare metal code](https://github.com/PeterLemon/GBA) - Various experiments by Krom, such as video playback and 3D, written in ARM Assembly

 ## Dumping the GBA BIOS